-- I. Police Check: Provided your proof of identity documents, upload your consent form and complete the online form following notification received from Belinda Da Silva. - 2.
+- I. Police Check: Provided your proof of identity documents, uploaded your consent form and completed the online form following notification received from Belinda Da Silva. - 2.
 Familiarised yourself with the confidentiality terms of the Program. - 3.
 Diarised all board meetings and training sessions for the year. - 4.
-Informed your board chair or board liaison of any conflicts regarding board meetings. - 5.
+Informed your board chair and/or board liaison of any conflicts regarding board meetings. - 5.
 Informed the Program of any conflicts regarding the training sessions.

-If a board meeting and training session are scheduled for the same time, please inform the Program and your board contact.
-In case of this conflict, while the final decision will be yours to make, the Program recommends attending the board meeting.
-Please feel free to discuss with Catherine Reiser, Director, Melbourne Program.
+If a board meeting and training session are scheduled for the same time, please inform your Program contact and your board contact.
+In case of this conflict, while the final decision will be yours to make the Program recommends attending the board meeting.